ramezrafla/redis-oplog/README.md

 2. DB hits were killing us, each update required multiple hits to update the data then pull it again.
 This is also another major negative -- not scalable and slow.
 The approach of keeping pulling from DB to get around the very rare race condition is unsustainable.
 3. We want to read from MongoDB secondaries.
 The only way out with the current redis-oplog is (very) costly sharding.

+In addition, the code was becoming complex and hard to understand.
+This is owing to many hands getting involved and its aim to cover as many use cases as possible.

 ## What we did
-This version of redis-oplog is much simpler to use:
+This version of redis-oplog is more streamlined (you can see this with the reduced number of settings):

 - Uses a single central timed cache at the collection-level, which is also the same place get data from when you run `findOne` / `find` -- so full data consistency within the app
 - Uses redis to transmit changes to other instance caches -- consistency again
-- During updates, we mutate the cache and send the changed fields to the DB and redis -- instead of the current find, update, then find again which has 2 more hits than needed (and is very slow)
+- During `update`, we mutate the cache and send the changed fields to the DB and redis -- instead of the current find, update, then find again which has 2 more hits than needed (and is very slow)
-- During inserts, we build the doc and send it to DB and other instances
+- During `insert`, we build the doc and send it to DB and other instances
-- During removes, we send the ids to be removed to the DB and other instanes
+- During `remove`, we send the ids to be removed to the DB and other instanes
 - We use secondary DB reads in our app -- there are potential race conditions in extreme cases which we handle client-side for now; but we are now ready for scalability.
 If you have more reads --> spin up more secondaries
-- Servers can now send data to each other's cache directly via a new feature called 'watchers'
+- Servers can now send data to each other's cache directly via a new feature called 'watchers' (will be documented soon)

+In other words, this is not a Swiss-Army knife, it is made for a very specific purpose.

 ## Ideas for future improvements
-- Create LUA script to hold recent history of changes to get around rare race-conditions
+- Create LUA script for Redis to hold recent history of changes to get around rare race-conditions

 ## Installation